 Although she lived a quiet life as a writer, mother and wife, McNamara was obsessed with true crime.

 By day, she preferred to stay on the periphery of the Hollywood world of her comedian husband.

 By night, as her family slept, McNamara indulged her obsession with unsolved cases, beginning her investigation into The Golden State Killer.

 Oswalt previously blamed his wife’s fascination with the case for her death.

 Speaking in an interview shortly after Joseph James DeAngelo was arrested for the crimes, he said: “I finally had the name and the face that we’ve been seeking for seven years, the name and the face that Michelle died trying to uncover.”

-I’ll Be Gone in the Dark is now available to watch on HBO.
+I’ll Be Gone in the Dark will be available to stream on NOW TV from August 30th.
 If you’re looking for more to watch, check out our TV Guide.
 If you want to read I’ll Be Gone in the Dark, head over to Amazon now.